9/28/2024

 Location: East of Houston, Texas

-“They burn the dead,” she said.
+“They burn the dead.”

 “What dead?”
-I asked.

-But still—her words sit heavy.
+But her words hung heavy.

+I keep walking.
 The way home is long.
+But I ain’t lost.

 9/04/2024